Bushidosan/fedora-snmpdv3/README.md

 Describe location + admin contact information

-Easy to deploy and #Secure
+Easy to deploy and secure

 # How-to deploy
 Make sure u change the env variables to the desired information!